-$^7$ Alas!
+&lt;sup>8 Alas!
 The effort to avoid assuming one's own responsibility, one's own guilt, had begun, a perversity that lasts to this day.
+People will blame the circumstances, other people, whatever, rather than admit that they are responsible for their wrong-doing.

-&lt;sup>8 This word was addressed to the animal that Satan used, which turned into a snake.
+&lt;sup>9 This word was addressed to the animal that Satan used, which turned into a snake.
 Since there are many types of snake, the animal here became one of the types.
 Since that animal had unusual intelligence, it must have collaborated with Satan willingly, which is why it was punished.

-&lt;sup>9 The Hebrew Text simply has 'seed' both times, but the 'he' that follows is masculine singular.
+&lt;sup>10 The Hebrew Text simply has 'seed' both times, but the 'he' that follows is masculine singular.
 Here we have a prophecy concerning the Messiah.
 But how are we to understand the enmity between the serpent and the woman?
 Since God said "thee", the reference is to Satan.
 Satan did not like Eve, and after the Fall she would not have liked Satan either, but that enmity would end with her death.
 I understand that the reference to 'seed' is explanatory, and so I translated, "namely"; the enmity is between the 'seeds'.
 A snake can have offspring, and we generally do not like snakes, but the 'enmity' referred to is probably different.
-The Sovereign Creator, while walking on this earth in the body of Jesus, stated that angelic beings in Heaven do not procreate (Matthew 22:30, Mark 12:25, Luke heel."
+The Sovereign Creator, while walking on this earth in the body of Jesus, stated that angelic beings in Heaven do not procreate (Matthew 22:30, Mark 12:25, Luke 20:36) [the matter of humanoids will be dealt with in chapter six].
+So then, what 'seed' could Satan have?
+In John heel."
 16 To the woman He said, "I will greatly multiply your suffering in your pregnancy; with pain you will give birth to children; and your desire will be for your husband, and he will rule over you."
 17 And to Adam He said, "Because you have listened to the voice of your wife, and have eaten of the tree from which I commanded you, saying, 'You shall not eat of it': the ground will be cursed because of you; with toil you shall eat of it all the days of your life.
 18 Thorns and thistles shall it bring forth to you, and you shall eat the herb of the field.
 19 In the sweat of your face you shall eat your bread, until you return to the ground, for you were taken from it; since you are dust, to dust you shall return."